sebald/scroll-rack/README.md

 ### Page in Root Directory

-You can position page before or after the section list inside the navigation by setting the `nav` property in the front matter to `before`/`after`.
+You can position page before or after the section list inside the navigation by setting the `nav_position` property in the front matter to `before`/`after`.
 By default pages are added before the section list.

 ### Local Server with Livereload